softins/jamulus-php/README.md

 # jamulus-php
-PHP pages to display info from Jamulus servers
+PHP script to fetch info from Jamulus servers and return as JSON